dphuang2/dphuang2.github.io/_posts/2017-03-21-resume-app.markdown

 ### Conclusion
 ---
-Now aside from the specific additional routes, controller logic, and html.erb code, this concludes a pretty complete implementation of a resume database that can easily be deployed to Heroku!
+Now aside from the specific additional routes, controller logic, and html.erb code, this concludes a fairly complete implementation of a resume database that can easily be deployed to Heroku!

 [Link to Github Repo](https://github.com/dphuang2/kappathetatau)